weblate/qTox_enhanced-1/MAINTAINING.md

 - The issue is described only vaguely
 - The exact way to reproduce the issue is not known
-- The issue happens only on a specifc OS
+- The issue happens only on a specific OS
 - The issue is not only caused by code from qTox

 ### Determining initial priority

-After assesing the user impact and the difficulty to fix the issue you look up the initial priority for the issue in the following table:
+After assessing the user impact and the difficulty to fix the issue you look up the initial priority for the issue in the following table:

 |          | `U-high`   | `U-low`    |